 - Wear gloves.
 If you're a veterinarian, farmer, hunter or slaughterhouse worker, wear rubber gloves when handling sick or dead animals or animal tissue or when assisting an animal giving birth.

 - Take safety precautions in high-risk workplaces.
-If you're a laboratory worker, handle all specimens under appropriate biosafety conditions.
-Treat all workers who have been exposed promptly.
-Slaughterhouses should also follow protective measures, such as separation of the killing floor from other processing areas and use of protective clothing.
+If you work in a laboratory, handle all specimens under appropriate biosafety conditions.
+Slaughterhouses should also follow protective measures, such as separating the killing floor from other processing areas and use of protective clothing.

 - Vaccinate domestic animals.
 In the United States, an aggressive vaccination program has nearly eliminated brucellosis in livestock herds.
 Because the brucellosis vaccine is live, it can cause disease in people.
 Anyone who has an accidental needle stick while vaccinating an animal should be treated.